ericearl/MakeRPG/docs/roles_skills_stats.md

 The minimum to maximum range of possible values of that stat.

+# Optional

 `skills`

-An indented list of keys and values where the key is the skill name and the value is the minimum to maximum range of possible values of that skill.
+Nested under a named stat, `skills` is an indented list of keys and values where the key is the skill name and the value is the minimum to maximum range of possible values of that skill.

-# Optional

 `roles`